RigoLigoRLC/LC2KiCad/README.md

 - `-a PARSER_ARGS` Specify parser arguments.
 This is used for compatibility fixes, feature switches and other configurations for serializer and deserializer.
 See current documentation: [Parser Arguments Descriptions](docs/parser_arguments.md)
 - `-v` Use verbose output.
 More information will be output.
+- `--pipe` or `-p` Read file from STDIN until an EOF flag, output will come out of STDOUT.

 ### Not implemented functions
 - `-o PATH` Specify output path.
 - `-f CONFIG_FILE` Specify a configuration file rather than using the standard ones.
 Configuration file contains default output path, default parser arguments and other things.

 ### Functions planned
-- `--pipe` Read file from STDIN until an EOF flag, output will come out of STDOUT.
-- `-p ...
+- `-P ...
 FILE1 FILE2 [FILE3] ...` Convert all specified files as a project, output a standard KiCad project.
 Multiple schematics are supported, but only the last PCB in the file list will be treated as the PCB associated with the project.
 - `-S ...
 FILE1 FILE2 [FILE3] ...` Treat all the files as a separate part of a multi-part schematic symbol, output a multi-part symbol.